+cd /root/

+chmod +x vim\upgrade\orchestrator.py

-sudo ./getartifacts.py -t <tag_id> -u <username> -p <password> -d </dev/sdc> -U cd /root/ # chmod +x vim_upgrade_orchestrator.py # ./vim_upgrade_orchestrator.py -i disconnected -s 3.6.2 -n 4.2.3 [-y] # -y if you don't want any interactive mode As the upgrade takes more than 6 hours, execute this upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node.
+./vim\upgrade\orchestrator.py -i disconnected -s 3.6.6 -n 4.4.2 [-y] # -y if you don't want any interactive mode

+Δ As the upgrade takes more than 6 hours, execute this upgrade from the KVM console of the management node.
 Do not run this command in background or with nohup option, as the upgrade will fail.
 Do not run any other Cisco VIM actions during upgrade.
 After upgrade, start using the newly created directory.
 Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node.
+In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. -- --- ---